bkatiemills/capacitive_touch/README.md

  - two double-sided alligator clips
  - 0.1 pitch male-male header pins if they aren't already soldered to your teensy
  - a USB cable with the right connections to connect your teensy to your laptop
+ - [optional] a battery pack to run everything for projects not meant to be plugged into a wall outlet.

 ### Prep

 Solder your header pins to your teensy, and some stripped leads to your neopixel ring.
-Your instructor might have already done this for you!
+Your instructor might have already done this for you.

 ### Circuit construction